10 Tips For New Worship Team Members! What I Wish I Knew!

 It’s very easy to get stuck in our ways and not want to change or incorporate new things, especially if you’ve been playing/singing on your worship team for a while.
 Your attitude should always be “Yes, we can do that!”
 No matter what the challenge is.

-If your worship leader comes in and says today we’re all going to hang from a trapeze, it’s your job to get behind the idea an move it forward.
+If your worship leader comes in and says Today, we’re all going to hang from a trapeze, it’s your job to get behind the idea and move it forward.
 Leaders are always looking for those who can adapt and easily accept new ideas.
 Why?
-Because those are the type of people that make the best leaders themselves.
+Because those are the type of people who make the best leaders themselves.

 9. Lead when you’re not on stage.